mkb9559/PX4-Swarm-Optitrack/README.md

 - Onboard Ubuntu of UAV2: 192.168.1.12
 - ...

-## 1.2 Rigid Body Creation in Optitrack
+## 1.2 Rigid body creation in optitrack
 Set the z+ for the up direction of optitrack coordinate.

 Lay the head direction of UAV alone the x direction of optitrack coordinate.

-## 1.3 Parameter Setting for PX4
+## 1.3 Parameter setting for PX4
 - Set **EKF2_AID_MASK** to **24** (The latest QGC may fail to modify.
 Please use the old version of QGC)
 - Set **EKF2_HGT_MODE** to **VISION**